Agnostic/nodejs-cluster-express/README.md

 nodejs-cluster-express
 ======================

-Run scalable web-applications using the Cluster API and Workers.
+Scalable web-applications using the Cluster API and Workers.

+Run the application server with `node server.js`.